yuusoft-org/jempl/README.md

 - Mobile applications where performance is critical

 > **📖 Full Performance Documentation**: See [PERFORMANCE.md](./PERFORMANCE.md) for detailed benchmarks, optimization techniques, and performance tuning tips.

+## Development

+For developers contributing to Jempl, please refer to our [Development Guide](./DEVELOPMENT.md) which covers:

+- Development setup and prerequisites (using Bun)
+- JavaScript conventions and coding standards
+- Testing guidelines
+- Architecture decisions and design rationale
+- Common development tasks

 ## Alternative libraries